|Capt. Donald Leroy

 The POWs left the train, at 2:00 A.M., on December 25th at San Fernando, La Union.
 They walked two kilometers to a school yard on the southern outskirts of the barrio.
 From December 25th until the 26th.
 The POWs were held in a school house.
 The morning of December 26th, the POWs were marched to a beach.
 During this time the prisoners were allowed one handful of rice and a om canteen of water.
 The heat from the sun was so bad that men drank seawater.
 Many of those men died.

-From there, the remaining POWs taken to the beach and boarded onto another "Hell Ship" the Enoura Maru.
-On this ship, the POWs were held in three different holds.
+From there, the remaining POWs taken to the beach and boarded to other ships the Enoura Maru and the Brazil Maru.
+On the Enoura Maru, the POWs were held in three different holds.
 The ship had been used to haul cattle.
 The POWs were held in the same stalls that the cattle had been held in.
 In the lower hold, the POWs were lined up in companies 108 men.
 Each man had four feet of space.
 Men who attempted to get fresh air by climbing the ladders were shot by the guards.

 The daily routine for the prisoners was to have six men climb out of the hold.
 Once on deck, they would use ropes to pull up the dead and also pull up the human waste in buckets.
 Afterwards, the men on deck would lower ten buckets containing rice, soup, and tea.

-The ship made it safely to Takao, Formosa.
-It still docked the morning of January 9, 1945, when the harbor was attacked by American planes.
+The ship was still anchored in the harbor the morning of January 9, 1945, when the harbor was attacked by American planes.
 The POWs were receiving their first meal of the day, when the sound of ship's machine guns was heard.
 The explosions of bombs falling closer and closer to the ship was also heard.
 The waves created from the explosions rocked the ship.

 One bomb hit the ship and exploded in the corner of the forward hold killing 285 prisoners.
 The surviving POWs remained in in the hold for three days with the dead.
 The stench from the dead filled the air.
 On January 11th a work detail was formed and about half the dead were removed from the hold.
 The dead were unloaded from the ship, and a POW detail of twenty men took the corpses to a large furnace where they were cremated.
 These men reported that 150 POWs had been cremated.
 Their ashes were buried in a large urn.
 Later in the day, the survivors of the forward hold were moved into another hold.